USA Gymnastics

 United States of America Gymnastics (USA Gymnastics or USAG) is the national governing body for gymnastics in the United States.
-Established in 1963 as the U.S. Gymnastics Federation (USGF), USA Gymnastics is responsible for selecting and training national teams for the Olympic Games and World Championships.
-The mission of USA Gymnastics is to encourage participation and the pursuit of excellence in all aspects of gymnastics.
+It sets the domestic rules and policies that govern the sport, promotes and develops gymnastics on the grassroots and national levels, and serves as a resource center for members, clubs, fans and gymnasts.
+It selects and trains the U.S. national teams for the Olympic Games and World Championships.

+Established in 1963 as the U.S. Gymnastics Federation (USGF), it received its current name in 1993.
 The programs governed by USAG are: